JetBrains/meta-runner-power-pack/gitversion/README.md

 * MSBuild File: Optional MSBuild file relative to the working directory to run using GitVersion - environment vars will be available to the process.
 * MSBuild Arguments: If an MSBuild file is specified then arguments to pass to MSBuild.
 * Update AssemblyInfo Files: Update any AssemblyInfo files while running the Executable or MSBuild file?
+* Update GitVersion: Use Chocolatey to check whether a new version of GitVersion is available

 For more information about these arguments please consult the [GitVersion Commandline Documentation](https://github.com/Particular/GitVersion/wiki/Command-Line-Tool).